GaloisInc/ASKE-E/docs/src/gromet/PrTNet.md

 ## Value Types

-Most entities also contain a field indicating its type, which may have be one of the following:
+Most entities also contain a field indicating its type, which may be one of the following:
 ```
 VALUE_TYPE :=